 We ask you to provide at least three days’ notice for every request, especially for transportation.
 Call the office at (512) 524-2709 to submit your request.
 We will gather all the relevant information in order to match the volunteer to you, so have addresses, times, and any relevant logistical details ready.

 As we previously mentioned, we have a volunteer first policy, so we will always seek out a volunteer to assist you.
 If none are available, or the service requires a professional, we will refer you to one or more of our recommended service providers.
-We have a panel of service providers (over 100 and counting) whom we refer to members and whom we monitor to assure continued service quality.
-These providers include electricians, plumbers, financial managers, home health-care companies, and professional organizers; and we are actively recruiting more.
-Most offer a discount to CCV members.
+We have a panel of recommended service providers whom we refer to members.
+These providers include electricians, plumbers, financial managers, home health-care companies, and professional organizers.
+Some offer a discount to CCV members.
 If you elect to go with a provider, you will contact them (based on information provided by the office), mention your membership and contract with them separately for payment.

 We were a member of the Mayor’s Task Force on Aging and currently participate in a number of local initiatives such as AustinUP, the Aging Services Council and OneVoice.
-We also work closely with many partners, including Family Eldercare, AGE of Central Texas, Drive a Senior, Westminster and Brookdale Gaines Ranch to provide resources and referrals to seniors.
+We also work closely with many partners to provide resources and referrals to seniors.